codesqueak/SYWTWAM/docs/config.md

 - -boostrap - enable boostrap mode.
 Allows a single node to be brought up
 - -log-level - recommend 'debug' at first as allows for easy application debug as the message flowing back and forth are visible

-Once startup has completed, opne http://localhost:8500 to access the management UI
+Once startup has completed, open http://localhost:8500 to access the management UI

 ## Spring Boot